 - Vitamin A

 - Vitamin D

 4. Great option for vegans

-If you are a vegan, almond milk is the drink for you!
-It contains no animal by-products and will fit right in with your vegan pregnancy diet.
+If you are vegan, almond milk is the drink for you!
+It contains no animal by-products and will fit right in with your plant-based diet.

 5. Good for bone health